 2. Never cook in your tent

 When you arrive at camp, if the weather is particularly nasty, it could be tempting to want to cook inside your tent, away from the wind and rain, but this is one thing you should never do.
-Though the best tents and sleeping bags are often treated with fire retardants, the material they are made from is intrinsically flammable and one wrong move could send things up in smoke.
+Though the best tents and best sleeping bags are often treated with fire retardants, the material they are made from is intrinsically flammable and one wrong move could send things up in smoke.
 In fact, according to official advice from the UK Government, a tent can be destroyed by fire in under a minute.

 Furthermore, tents are not particularly breathable structures – which is why condensation builds up on the inside walls while you sleep – so carbon monoxide poisoning is a further risk involved with gas stoves.